tvdtb/java-ci-docker/README.md

 port 22.
 By that, all clients only need to connect to the loadbalancer in order to access any service.

 There is an alias name HOST_EXTERNAL which is assigned to loadbalancer in order to make this network name available in the docker network without having to connect to the external network.
+Use the real hostname or your chosen alias for that.

 ### Setup